-If you have a sickle cell disease (of which sickle cell anaemia is the most severe) your blood is unable to carry oxygen around your body effectively.
+If you have a sickle cell disease (SCD), your blood is unable to carry oxygen around your body effectively.

-This is because your red blood cells are an abnormal shape (sickle or crescent-shaped) instead of disc-shaped – so they can’t bind as much oxygen as a normal cell.
+This is because your red blood cells are an abnormal shape (sickle or crescent-shaped) instead of disc-shaped.
 This will often leave you feeling tired, short of breath and prone to infections.

 Sickle cell diseases are genetic.
-To be affected, both your parents need to have the sickle cell gene for you to be diagnosed with SCD.
-If one parent has the gene, you will be a carrier (also known as sickle cell trait) but you won’t have any symptoms.
+Both your parents need to have the sickle cell gene for you to be diagnosed with SCD.
+If one parent has the gene, you will be a carrier (also known as having the ‘sickle cell trait’) but you won’t have any symptoms.
 SCD are more common in people from African and Caribbean backgrounds.

 Sickle cell disease and stem cell transplants